knoppi/community/README.md

 Setting up the storage is a highly individual aspect.
 Make sure you adapt the contents of this repository to your needs and your environment.
-The example case uses local paths.
+The example case uses local paths (`hostPath`).
-In production setups cloud storage might be used.
+In production setups this is usually not available and cloud storage should be used.

 The LDAP-server needs two folder: one for the config and one for the actual data.
 Additionally the database instances for each Drupal and phpBB also need storage.